-The best time for trekking in Nepal is during spring (February through May) and autumn (September through November).
+The best time for Climbing & trekking in Nepal is during spring and autumn.
+Spring lies from February through May and autumn from September through November.
 Warm days and clear skies make this season favorable for trekking.
-Though December and January is also ideal for trekking, the air can be quite cold at high altitudes.
-The monsoon season last for three months, i.e. June, July and August.
-During this period, trekking is possible in the rain-shadow regions north of the Himalaya – like Mustang, Dolpa, Humla and the Jumla-Rara Lake regions of Nepal and Mt.
-Kailash Lake Manasarova
+Through December and January is also ideal for trekking, the air can be quite cold at high altitudes.
+During this period, trekking is possible in the rain-shadow regions of Nepal.
+Most of them lie in the north of the Himalayas – like Mustang, Dolpa, Humla, and Jumla-Rara Lake.

-You need to pay a park fee of RS.
-3000 to enter a National Park or wildlife reserve.
+You need to pay a National park fee as per the rules of the Nepal Government.
 The fee is payable at the park entrance.
-Trekkers going to the Annapurna Region, however, must pay a fee of RS.
-2000 (RS 100 for SAARC nationals) which is payable only in Kathmandu or in Pokhara.
-The fee is utilised for environmental conservation and maintenance of the area.
+Trekkers going to the Annapurna Region must pay a fee of RS.
+2000 (RS 100 for SAARC nationals) which is payable only in Kathmandu or in Pokhara